Choquequirao Machu Picchu Trekking

 We arrive to machu picchu town, the guide will take you to your hotel where you can relax.
 In the evening you meet the guide and go for dinner in a restaurant and spend the night. (optionally in the afternoon you can go to the hot spring or relax at your hotel).

 Day 07: Machu Picchu Tour – Cusco.
 Early departure is needed and after that we take bus ride for 30 minutes to machu picchu entrance control, once we enter in to the archaeological park, we have the opportunity to have the sun rise in machu picchu, the guided tour will take you to visit all the most important sector of the place.

 The usual guided tour takes 2 hours in a rush time, our guides will do it in 03 hour, we’ll learn about the importance, religious and historical of the place, place to appreciate the fine architecture of the incas after tour if have got a ticket for huayna picchu, you can climb up the mountain which is on the mountains saddle high over the Urubamba River that offers a good overview of the whole area, and the full site of Machu Picchu.

-Another possibility is to walk to the inca bridge.
-After a great tour in machu picchu it is time to catch bus to aguas calientes, in order to catch train back to Ollantaytambo from where we catch bus to Cusco where our fantastic service ends.
+After a great tour in machu picchu it is time to catch bus to aguas calientes, catch train back to Ollantaytambo, then catch bus to Cusco, where our fantastic service ends.

 - Transfer from hotel to start point of trek (private transport).